tweag/inline-js/README.md

 main = defaultMainWithInlineJS $ defaultConfigureOptions { commands = ["npm install left-pad"] }
 ```

-Then, add `inline-javascript` as a regular dependency for your build target.
+Then, add `inline-js` as a regular dependency for your build target.
 The above `Setup.hs` scripts will produce a `.buildinfo` file in the project directory, so you may want to add it to the `.gitignore`.

 ### Usage